 My reaction in a nutshell:

-Translators are not “fellow indie authors”.
-They are service providers who, well, provide services.
-One-time services that should receive prompt payment, cash.
-Treating them as anything else shows a lack of knowledge at best, a lack of respect at worst.
+Translators are not “fellow indie authors” (although they do produce intellectual content).
+Treating them as such shows a lack of knowledge at best, a lack of respect at worst.

 The “Translate for Royalties” model (“TfR model” from now on) has been gaining ground for a while.
 More and more authors have been experimenting with it, and a few websites began advertising it as a “free” way of reaching new markets.
 I believe it’s an unsustainable model that shouldn’t be encouraged, else it will result in the death of book translations (no kidding).
 There are two main reasons for that.